Fall at Acadia National Park

 One, two, yes, three cruise ships in Bar Harbor at once.
 Viewed looking into and beyond Frenchmen’s Bay, from the top of Cadillac Mountain

-We also saw three cruise ships anchored in Bar Harbor.
-We learned that not only are cruise ships arriving every day, but that they continue to bring passengers all the way into November.
-This has had a large impact on area businesses, extending “the season” for far beyond the usual end of season in October
+We learned that not only are cruise ships arriving every day, but that they continue to bring passengers to the island as late as November.
+“The season” now extends far beyond its usual close in October.

 DSC01846